Student Supervisor Toolkit

 LinkedIn Learning

-All employees (including supervisors) have access to over 16,000 courses with LinkedIn Learning available on your schedule, anytime, anywhere.
-In addition to encouraging self-guided exploration of LinkedIn Learning, the following modules have been recommended by UW-Green Bay leadership to align with the University's strategic initiatives:
+The following modules have been recommended for supervisors by UW-Green Bay leadership to align with the University's strategic initiatives:

-UW-Green Bay recognizes that employees are its most valuable asset, and that the people we hire will have a direct impact on students, faculty, staff, alumni, external customers, and neighboring communities.
+UW-Green Bay recognizes that employees are its most valuable asset, and that the people we hire will have a direct impact on students, faculty, staff, alumni, external customers and neighboring communities.
 We want to encourage the learning and development of our students not only in the classroom but also through employment opportunities.

 - Position Descriptions

-- For assistance with writing position descriptions for student positions please connect with Career Services
+- For assistance with writing position descriptions for student positions, please connect with Career Services.

 - Handshake